theoprosiseOrganization/LinkLocal/README.md

 ## Complex Visual Styling

-A component with advanced visual standing in the site are event pins.
-Event pins
+A component with advanced visual styling is the home page map component.
 ## Loading State

 When uploading images to an event plan, a [loading alert is set](https://github.com/theoprosiseOrganization/LinkLocal/blob/main/src/frontend/frontend/src/components/CreateEventPage/CreateEventPage.jsx#L372) while S3 receives the images.